mithun1404/BasisOfLearning/README.md

 # Basis of Learning!

-This forked-repository contains SnT project record of Mithun Raj for the project Basis of Learning.
+This forked-repository contains  record of Mithun Raj for the project Basis of Learning.
 The language chosen for the project is "PYTHON"
 # **Basis Of Learning**
->    SnT Project -2022

 ## **Getting Started**
 ### ***Installing Anaconda***